-Here are some tips to help protect yourself and your money:
+Here's some advice to help protect yourself and your money:

 - Consider only contractors who are licensed and insured.
-Check with your state or county government to confirm their license and ask the contractor for proof of insurance.
+Check with your state or county government to confirm a contractor’s license, and ask the contractor for proof of insurance.

 - Get contractor recommendations from people you know and trust.